x4e/Blog/002-Breaking-The-Verifier-2/index.md

 3. Hook said function

 To implement this I will be using rust.
 Sources are included in [src/lib.rs](https://github.com/x4e/Blog/blob/master/002-Breaking-The-Verifier-2/src/lib.rs).
-I've only implemented this for linux but feel free to extend it to Windows.
-Should only require `dlopen` and `dlsym` being replaced with platform specific alternatives.
+I've only implemented this for Linux but feel free to extend it to other operating systems.
+Should only require `dlopen` and `dlsym` being replaced with alternatives.

 First I need to find the folder where java will store its libraries.
 This is stored in the property `sun.boot.library.path`.
 ```Rust